satellite-image-deep-learning/techniques/README.md

 * [bokeh-tiler](https://github.com/avanetten/bokeh-tiler) -> Tile large geospatial images for use in Bokeh.
 Read [Serving up SpaceNet Imagery for Bokeh](https://medium.com/geodesic/serving-up-spacenet-imagery-for-bokeh-e85b8fffe05)
 * [torchshow](https://github.com/xwying/torchshow) -> Visualize PyTorch tensor in one-line of code
 * [pixels](https://github.com/jwasilgeo/pixels) -> Mapping and charting pixels from remote sensing Earth observation data with JavaScript
+* [MulimgViewer](https://github.com/nachifur/MulimgViewer) -> a multi-image viewer that can open multiple images in one interface

 ## Algorithms
 * [WaterDetect](https://github.com/cordmaur/WaterDetect) -> an end-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery.
 It can also be used for Landsat 8 images and for other multispectral clustering/segmentation tasks.